Yep, seven. Kind of a lot for a “whole foods” guy, right?

 1. Complement (provides B12, D3, and DHA/EPA) — This one is actually a three-for.
-I’ve written about Complement at length, since it’s the supplement I created, so I won’t spend long on this one.
+I’ve written about Complement at length, since it’s the supplement for vegans I created, so I won’t spend long on this one.
 In a nutshell, here’s why the nutrients it provides are so important:

 Vitamin B12 (1000mcg) is just about a no-brainer for vegans.
 I know there are still a few purists out there who say we can get enough B12 from dirty produce, but I just don’t see the point.
 Even many non-vegans are deficient in B12, and when I didn’t take it in my first few years of being vegan, I experienced symptoms of deficiency.
 So I take it, and I make sure my kids do too.

 Vitamin D3 (2000IU) is the best form of vitamin D, which our bodies make in response to sunlight.
 Unfortunately, the combination of our modern, indoorsy lifestyles (plus knowledge about the dangers of UV exposure) and a plant-based diet leaves many of us “D-ficient.”
 Dr. Greger and others recommend supplementing with 2,000 IU of vitamin D daily, so that’s what I take.

 Finally, DHA (300mg) and EPA (70mg) are two long-chain omega-3 fatty acids that are important for brain health.
 We can get ALA, which is another omega-3, from vegan foods like flax seeds and walnuts, so many vegans assume they’ve got omega-3’s covered.
 But it turns out that although some people can efficiently convert ALA into DHA and EPA, many cannot.
 I haven’t done the testing to know whether I or my wife and kids can, so that’s why I take it in supplement form, derived from algae.